Sean Reid-Foley: Arizona Diamondbacks

 On May 29, 2025, Reid-Foley signed a minor league contract with the Arizona Diamondbacks.
 In 16 appearances for the Triple-A Reno Aces, he posted an 0–1 record with 1 save, a 5.79 ERA, and 15 strikeouts over 14 innings of work.
 Reid-Foley was released by the Diamondbacks organization on July 23.

+Charros de Jalisco

+On January 14, 2026, Reid-Foley signed a minor league contract with the Atlanta Braves.
+On March 25, Reid-Foley was released by Atlanta prior to the start of the regular season.

+On May 1, 2026, Reid-Foley signed with the Charros de Jalisco of the Mexican League.
+In three appearances (two starts) for the team, he struggled to a 15.43 ERA, allowing six hits and four earned runs across 2 1/3 innings of work.
+On May 27, Reid-Foley was released by Jalisco.

 Personal life

 His elder brother, David, was a catcher at Mercer University and signed with the Los Angeles Dodgers as an undrafted free agent in 2013.
 The Dodgers organization converted him into a pitcher in 2014.